University of Michigan – Ann Arbor (UMich)

 UMich is widely regarded as one of the best institutes in the world for just about any field of study, and it has a faculty to match that reputation.
 Although many professors are involved in high levels of research, they are more than willing to make time for students who take the initiative and show interest.
 A number of professors are Nobel laureates, and winners of many academic prizes, so one thing that certainly cannot be doubted is the fantastic quality of education you’ll receive if you end up at Ann Arbor.

-UMich charges a rather prohibitive tuition fee of $42,000 per year.
+UMich charges a rather prohibitive tuition fee of $40,000 per annum (covers almost 18 credits).
 But those who make it, and can afford it, say it’s certainly worth every penny.

 Although you’ll be competing with a number of perhaps better students, receiving some sort of scholarship or freeship is not impossible.
 It’s definitely difficult to get though, which is why many students are involved in Teaching or Research Assistantships.